jakorostami/lastbilskorkortpro-privacy/README.md

 We care about your privacy.
 Lastbilskörkort Pro doesn't ask you to create an account or give your name, email, or phone number, and your study progress stays on your device.
 We run no servers for your data.
 The one exception is subscriptions: to sell, restore, and manage them, the app uses Apple, RevenueCat, and Superwall, which handle a limited amount of purchase and paywall information described below.

 ### Data Collection and Usage
-We do not collect any personal data.
+We don't collect any data that personally identifies you.

 No Account: You don't need to create an account, log in, or provide your name, email, or phone number.